PokemonHacker1337/HackedFlashGames/README.md

 ~~Rubble Trouble 3 (Moscow):
 All levels unlocked, infinite tools.~~

+Sprint Driver:
+All bikes are free, start with lots of health

 Stick RPG:
 Start with $999999999, stat cap removed (it will still visually max out at 999, but they still will increase in the background), have lots of stat points.
 Enter the name HEYZEUS!!! for 555 of all stats (this was an Easter egg implemented legitimately).
 Enter the name Random to have random stats between 0 and 999.
 Enter the name MAX to start with 999 of all stats.